kids-eat/KidsEat/README.md

 ### App Evaluation

-- **Category:**  Maps
-- **Mobile:** Android Mobile Application; Uses Java, Android Studio, Firebase Firestore, Storage, Authentication, Google Maps API, and Places API.
+- **Mobile:** Android Mobile Application; Uses Java, Android Studio, Cloud Firestore Database, Cloud Storage, Firebase Authentication, Google Maps API, and Places API.
 - **Story:** Grow Appalachia is a non-profit organization located in Berea, KY, with a mission to combat food insecurity and malnutrition in the Appalachian region.
 Berea is home for 15,000 people, 30% of whom live below the poverty line while the national average rate for poverty is 12%.
 To address the problem, Grow Appalachia started the Berea Kids Eat program in a partnership with Berea College and the United States Department of Agriculture (USDA).
 Berea Kids Eat aims to fight childhood hunger and food insecurity within the town of Berea.
 The program provides free lunch and breakfast to youths aged 18 or less, especially during the summer break period when the food budget of families increases.
 - **Problem:** The organization was facing difficulties in accurately notifying families of the locations and times of their programs and meal distribution sites.
 Kids Eat mobile application allows Berea Kids Eat program to have a centralized platform for notifying families of the location and details of their events.
-- **Market:** 30% of Berea, Kentucky population who live under the poverty line.
+- **Market:** 30% of Berea, Kentucky population who live below the poverty line.
 - **Habit:** Users can see a detailed description of events posted by Berea Kids Eat and a visual representation of nearest food locations on an interactive map.
 The app will also send notifications to the user notifying them of the newest events posted.
 - **Scope:**